winccoa-tools-pack/npm-winccoa-core/docs/CI-INTEGRATION.md

     -f node_version=20
 ```

-- **Dry-run locally**: You can run the integration tests locally without building the custom image by using Docker to run the official WinCC OA image and executing `npm ci && npm run ci:integration` inside the container; see the `integration-winccoa.yml` steps for the exact invocation.
+  Use Docker to run the official WinCC OA image and executing `npm ci && npm run ci:integration` inside the container;
+  see the `integration-winccoa.yml` steps for the exact invocation.